Walmart patents hint at future where its drones tend the farms

 In U.S. agriculture, drones are most often used to survey farms that can span hundreds of acres.
 The devices fly above fields and take photos that help growers estimate the size of upcoming harvests or identify problems, such as weed infestations and nutrient deficiencies.

-Other industries have also turned to drones, with AT&T Inc (T.N) using the devices to look at cellphone towers in Texas last year after Hurricane Harvey.
-Insurers such as Allstate Corp (ALL.N) use them to assess property damage.
+Other industries have also turned to drones, with AT&T Inc using the devices to look at cellphone towers in Texas last year after Hurricane Harvey.
+Insurers such as Allstate Corp use them to assess property damage.
 “The technology is very powerful and using that to control the supply chain as far out as possible will offer Walmart a distinct advantage over rivals,” said Bill Bishop, co-founder of retail consultancy Brick Meets Click.

 The market for agricultural drones will top $1 billion by 2024, up from about $338 million in 2016, according to research firm Global Market Insights.
 However, Walmart’s patent applications stand out because they indicate the company sees greater potential to address problems on farms, rather than simply spot them, said David Dvorak, chief executive officer for Field of View, a U.S. company that sells drone camera systems.
 “It sounds like Walmart is trying to develop a complete system that can actually do something about it,” Dvorak said.

-The patent push involving agricultural technology harks back to McDonald Corp’s (MCD.N) efforts in the 1960s to patent the processing of potatoes into French fries so it could reliably deliver consistent quality fries at the lowest cost in massive volumes.
+The patent push involving agricultural technology harks back to McDonald Corp’s efforts in the 1960s to patent the processing of potatoes into French fries so it could reliably deliver consistent quality fries at the lowest cost in massive volumes.

 “Companies like Walmart for a long time have created sustainability initiatives and this is really where the rubber is meeting the road,” said Jayson Lusk, head of agricultural economics at Purdue University.